 Your proposal must include all requested information (see Appendix A) and be submitted electronically through Takeda's Digital CSR Donation Management System.
 Proposals will not be accepted via email.
 Failure to provide requested information may lead to a lower ranking or immediate disqualification.
-Proposals must be submitted no later than 12 February 2021, 11:59pm JST.
+Proposals must be submitted no later than 19 November 2021, 11:59pm JST.
+The digital system will only accept submissions until this time.
+Please submit your application well in advance of this time to account for variances in clock settings on various devices and in the event that you encounter any technical problem and need Global CSR support.
 Takeda reserves the right to verify any information contained in the proposal and to request additional information after the proposal has been received.